Ambitious makers have been carving their own pieces of furniture with carefully-selected woods for years, but now more are turning it into profits.

 Equipment leasing is a practical way to decrease otherwise substantial costs for necessary tools and equipment.
 Woodworking, like many other businesses, requires modern machinery to do the job efficiently.
 Your company makes the most profit with maximum efficiency, which is ultimately the prime objective of every owner.

 Platform Funding can help you with financing.
 If equipment leasing is right for your woodworking business, you only need to complete a simple online application process.
-Our online form will ask your business type, name, revenue, and length of operation.
+Our online form will ask about your business type, name, revenue, and length of operation.
 Relay how much money you need and complete the section on your own personal info.
 After you upload your three most recent bank statements, the application is complete once submitted.